 The moment that I knew this, I knew I had to help other people as well.
 I started to share my journey at my concerts and in my songs.
-I went on The Voice as well as a number of other different things and I began to really pursue my dreams as a way of being able to help more people.
+I released my music, I gained pretty massive exposure through tv as well as a number of other different things and I began to really pursue my dreams as a way of being able to help more people.

 Years of trashing my body and putting myself in dangerous situations had trashed my nervous system.
-After The Voice I took some time off and I realised I didn't want to play music in pubs and clubs anymore.
+After my first stint on The Voice in 2012 I took some time off and I realised I didn't want to play music in pubs and clubs anymore.
 I wanted to help people more than ever.
-I was diagnosed with Fibromyalgia, Post Traumatic Stress Disorder and Chronic Fatigue Syndrome and I hit rock bottom once again.
+Not long after that I was diagnosed with Fibromyalgia, Post Traumatic Stress Disorder and Chronic Fatigue Syndrome and I hit rock bottom once again.
 I had to learn how to not just be OK with myself, and stop hating myself and sabotaging my life, I had to learn how to look after myself.

 I learnt about proper nutrition.
 Balanced exercise.
 The nervous system.
 Fibromyalgia.
 Depression, anxiety, chronic fatigue, PTSD and how these things can affect your body and wear you out.